MicroEJ/docs/ApplicationDeveloperGuide/sectionArchitectureOptions.rst

 *Description*:

 This group allows the configuration of application and library thread(s).
-A thread needs a stack to run.
-This stack is allocated from a pool and this pool contains several blocks.
-Each block has the same size.
-At thread startup the thread uses only one block for its stack.
-When the first block is full it uses another block.
-The maximum number of blocks per thread must be specified.
-When the maximum number of blocks for a thread is reached or when there is no free block in the pool, a StackOverflow error is thrown.
-When a thread terminates all associated blocks are freed.
-These blocks can then be used by other threads.
+See :ref:`runtime_threads_and_stacks` section for more details.

 .. _option_number_of_threads: